 In a Yoga Journal article I read not too long ago, the author outlined ideas on stress and the body, including how it affects our energy levels.
+Here is background information on your body on nonstop stress and what you can do about it.

 Most experts agree that the adrenals play a pivotal role in maintaining everyday energy levels.
 Cortisol is your main stress hormone.
 In healthy individuals, cortisol runs on a 24-hour rhythm, normally peaking around 5 am and slowly tapering throughout the day so it’s lowest at bedtime.
 When you’re well-rested and your stress is in check, you can get through the morning and fall asleep easily at night.